cangir/theme-catalog/README.md

 ![Theme Catalog preview](https://github.com/cangir/theme-catalog/blob/master/preview.jpg)

 **[View Demo](https://cleanbootstrap.com)**
+*Please note that demo doesn't have authentication features.
+In order to see demo pages, you need to run the project.
+But you can still see the screenshots section.*

 ## Project Overview
 This is the fourth project for the Udacity Full Stack Nanodegree.
 This project allows users to perform Create, Read, Update, and Delete operations.